matty316/projectApp/README.md

-# Project for my CS class
+# Look at what I just bought!
+(Project for my CS class)

 This is a webapp for bragging about stuff you bought